lwaaron2023/Group20-final-project-a25/README.md

   - Styled the Home page
   - Contribute game "Squish the cockroach"

+4. Aditya Patel was reponsible for:
+  - Creating, styling and deploying the "Trust AI" game.
+  - Edited and Made the Final Video.
+  - Added Thumbnails

+5. Aishwarya Silam was reponsible for:
+  - Creating, styling and deploying the "Unscramble" game.

 ## Accessibility features:

 1. Using high constrast color schemes that did not rely soley on the color itself but rather the shades and hughes of colors to convey meaning
 2. Using colors that are easily distigishable for people with common types of color blindness (red-green, blue-purple, etc)
 3. Using shape and location of elements to convey information about them
+4. For Trust AI: The game includes several accessibility features to make it easy for everyone to play.
+All buttons and controls can be used with the keyboard using the Tab and Enter keys.
+The design uses a clear dark-on-light color scheme for better visibility and readable font sizes that adjust to any screen size.
+Each button and score element includes ARIA labels for screen readers, and visual highlights help players easily follow round changes and button selections.

 # Questions to answer, delete when submitting:

 1. A brief description of what you created, and a link to the project itself (two paragraphs of text)
 2. Any additional instructions that might be needed to fully use your project (login information, etc.)